-- Traffic with Device IDs only: enable this option if you want to target your campaigns only on the exchanges that provide inventory with the device ID
+- Traffic with Device IDs only (enabled by default): it allows you to target your mobile campaigns only on the Exchanges that provide inventory with the device ID.

 - Interstitial Only: enable this option if you only want interstitial banners running in your campaign

 3. Click Country and select the country/countries where you want to run your campaign.